Small-Angle Scattering: Reading a curve

 \subsection{Forward scattering}

-As pointed out in the discussion of the structure factor, large aggregates mostly show their presence by an increased scattering intensity at low $Q$.
-This also becomes apparent when taking Eq.\ref{eq:distances} into account.
+As pointed out in the discussion of the structure factor, large aggregates are typically characterized by an increased scattering intensity at low $Q$.
+This behaviour is also evident from Eq.\ref{eq:distances} into account.
 This means, in general, an increased scattering at low $Q$ is indicative of large aggregates being present in the sample.
 This also correlates with an attractive potential between the single particles.

 Another possibility is strongly suppressed scattering at low $Q$.
 This can be the case for strongly repulsive interaction potentials between the particles, close to what is described for the hard sphere factor above.